The Train Kept A-Rollin': The Yardbirds versions

 English rock group the Yardbirds recorded "The Train Kept A-Rollin during their first American tour in 1965.
-It is based on Johnny Burnette's adaptation, but Beck biographer Annette Carson comments their "propulsive, power-driven version, however, deviated radically from the original ... [their] recording plucked the old Rock & Roll Trio number from obscurity and turned it into a classic among classics".
-The Yardbirds' lead guitarist Jeff Beck, who is a fan of early rockabilly, said that he introduced the song to the group: "They just heard me play the riff, and they loved it and made up their version of it".
-Giorgio Gomelsky, the group' first producer, states that Sonny Boy Williamson II's use of blues harp to imitate train sounds during his 1963 UK tour with the Yardbirds also inspired the band's adaptation of the song.
+It is based on Johnny Burnette's adaptation, but Beck biographer Annette Carson commented that their "propulsive, power-driven version, however, deviated radically from the original ... [their] recording plucked the old Rock & Roll Trio number from obscurity and turned it into a classic among classics".
+The Yardbirds' lead guitarist, Jeff Beck, who was a fan of early rockabilly, said that he introduced the song to the group: "They just heard me play the riff, and they loved it and made up their version of it".
+Giorgio Gomelsky, the group's first producer, stated that Sonny Boy Williamson II's use of blues harp to imitate train sounds during his 1963 UK tour with the Yardbirds also inspired the band's adaptation of the song.
 (Note: An earlier 1965 version by Screaming Lord Sutch and the Savages "has little in common with the Yardbirds' version", which lacks the Rock and Roll Trio's signature guitar riff.)

 The song opens with Beck using volume swells on an overdriven guitar to simulate a train whistle and the band launches into the song with rhythm guitarist Chris Dreja, bassist Paul Samwell-Smith, and Beck following the riff from the Rock and Roll Trio's song.
-Two combined takes of Keith Relf's vocal, with some differences in the lyrics, come in after twelve bars.
+Two combined takes of Keith Relf's vocals, with some differences in the lyrics, come in after twelve bars.
 Following the vocal section, the rhythm changes to a shuffle and a 12-bar harmonica and guitar bridge sets the stage for Beck's first solo.
 After returning to the original rhythm for another double-tracked vocal section, a brief "rave up"-style section precedes Beck's second solo.
 A rave up is used to describe a middle instrumental section of a song, when the beat shifts into double-time and the instrumental improvisation gradually builds to a climax.
 It was part of the Yardbirds' signature sound (Note: The middle sections of the Yardbirds' hits "For Your Love", "I'm a Man", and "Shapes of Things" also feature brief "rave ups".) and "represent[s] some of the earliest psychedelic blues-rock, antedating Jimi Hendrix and Cream", according to Birnbaum.
 Beck's second guitar solo, which extends for two 12-bar sections, features an early use of a fuzz-tone distortion effects pedal.
 Birnbaum describes his work as "incendiary" and "riveting, relatively complex solos".
 The Yardbirds' rendition became the new standard that subsequent musicians would follow.